Christ Carrying the Cross (Titian)

-Christ Carrying the Cross (also Ecce Homo) is an oil painting attributed to either Titian or Giorgione.
+Christ Carrying the Cross is an oil painting attributed to either Titian or Giorgione.
 It is dated to about 1505.
 The painting is housed in the Scuola Grande di San Rocco in Venice, Italy.
 There are several later versions of the subject by Titian.

 History

 The painting is mentioned in several historical documents, since it has been the subject of veneration and devotion, due to its alleged miraculous properties.
 It was originally located in the church of San Rocco, annexed to the eponymous Scuola where it is now, although it is unknown if it was on a pillar near the high altar or in a side chapel.